moondance-labs/tanssi-docs/node-operators/block-producers/operational-tasks/upgrade-your-node.md

 cd /var/lib/tanssi-data
 ```

-Note, depending on the particular binary you have, your tanssi node may be named, `tanssi-node`, `tanssi-node-skylake`, or `tanssi-node-zen3`
+Note, depending on the particular binary you have, your tanssi node may be named `tanssi-node`, `tanssi-node-skylake`, or `tanssi-node-zen3`.

 ```bash
 rm tanssi-node